panoply/esthetic/readme.md

 # 🎀 Prettify

 The new generation code beautification tool for formatting HTML, Liquid, CSS/SCSS, JavaScript, TypeScript and more!
-Prettify is built atop of the Sparser lexing algorithm and its parse approach was adapted from the distributed source code of the late and powerful PrettyDiff.
+Prettify is built atop of the original Sparser lexing algorithm and its parse approach was adapted from the distributed source code of the late and powerful PrettyDiff.

 - [playground](https://liquify.dev/prettify)
 - [vscode-liquid](https://github.com/panoply/vscode-liquid)

 ### Features

-- Fast, performant and lightweight (45kb gzip).
+- Fast, performant and lightweight (50kb gzip).
-- Cross platform support.
-Browser and Node environments.
 - Language aware.
 Automatically infers handling.
 - Provides a granular set of formatting rules.
-- Uniformed array data structures
+- Uniformed (parse table) data structures with incremental traversal.
 - Drop-in solution with no complexities (boomer friendly)
 - 15 different languages supported